-Requests for a co-chaired committee must be reviewed and approved by the Biology Department Graduate Program Committee (GPC) before the Graduate Advisor will approve a student's Degree Plan.
+Requests for a co-chaired committee must be reviewed and approved by the department's Graduate Program Committee (GPC) before the associate head for graduate programs will approve a student's degree plan.

-Requests for a co-chaired committee should be submitted to the Biology Graduate Advising Office and must contain the following:
+Requests for a co-chaired committee should be submitted to the biology graduate advising office and must contain the following:

-A. Student Statement of Purpose:
+Student Statement of Purpose

-This letter, from the requesting student, should outline the reasons for requesting the co-chaired committee and the reasons for designating the specific Biology faculty member as their choice of co-chair.
+This letter, from the requesting student, should outline the reasons for requesting the co-chaired committee and the reasons for designating the specific biology faculty member as their choice of co-chair.
 The student should outline the role(s) each co-chair will take in guiding the student's academic and research progress.

-B. Letters from Faculty Co-Chairs:
+Letters from Faculty Co-Chairs

 A letter is required from each co-chair outlining his or her contribution to the student's academic endeavors and/or research projects and confirming their approval of the shared duties as co-chairs of the student's advisory committee.
 The faculty co-chairs may be requested to meet with the GPC to discuss their contributions prior to approval of the request by the GPC.

-H. ADVISORY COMMITTEE
+ADVISORY COMMITTEE

-An Advisory Committee supervises a student's course work and research, examines a student's progress, and approves all documents required for progress toward a degree.
-The Advisory Committee will approve the degree plan, read and critique the proposal and thesis or dissertation, and administer the oral exams.
-The Advisory Committee, chaired by the major professor, is a primary source of direction and intellectual support for a student's research.
+An advisory committee supervises a student's course work and research, examines a student's progress, and approves all documents required for progress toward a degree.
+The advisory committee will approve the degree plan, read and critique the proposal and thesis or dissertation, and administer the oral exams.
+The advisory committee, chaired by the major professor, is a primary source of direction and intellectual support for a student's research.

-In order to provide the student with maximum input on course choices and research direction, the Advisory Committee should be constituted soon after the choice of major professor.
-Students are expected to meet with their Advisory Committee before the end of their First year.
+In order to provide the student with maximum input on course choices and research direction, the advisory committee should be constituted soon after the choice of major professor.
+Students are expected to meet with their advisory committee before the end of their first year.

-The University requires that a graduate student's Advisory Committee must include a total of at least four members of the graduate faculty.
-In addition to the University requirements, a Biology graduate student's Advisory Committee must include at least two tenured or tenure-track Biology graduate faculty.
-The University requires that one member of the Advisory Committee be from a department other than the student's home department.
-Joint faculty members are considered Biology faculty and cannot serve as the out-of-department member of a Biology graduate student's Advisory Committee.
+The university requires that a graduate student's advisory committee must include a total of at least four members of the graduate faculty.
+In addition to the university requirements, a biology graduate student's advisory committee must include at least two tenured or tenure-track biology graduate faculty.
+The university requires that one member of the advisory committee be from a department other than the student's home department.
+Joint faculty members are considered biology faculty and cannot serve as the out-of-department member of a biology graduate student's advisory committee.

-I. REQUIRED COMMITTEE MEETINGS
+REQUIRED COMMITTEE MEETINGS

 All graduate students are required to have at least one committee meeting each academic year.
-An Advisory Committee Meeting Report form must be submitted to the Graduate Advising Office no later than the end of summer term of each academic year.
-Failure to do so may result in a registration block for the Fall semester.
-The first committee meeting has a unique set of forms to be completed by the Advisory Committee, and subsequent meetings all use the standard Advisory Committee Meeting Report.
-These can be obtained from the Biology Graduate Advising Office or downloaded from the Biology Graduate Program web site; copies are included in the appendix of this manual.
+An advisory committee meeting report form must be submitted to the graduate advising office no later than the end of summer term of each academic year.
+Failure to do so may result in a registration block for the fall semester.
+The first committee meeting has a unique set of forms to be completed by the advisory committee, and subsequent meetings all use the standard advisory committee meeting report.
+These can be obtained from the biology graduate advising office or downloaded from the biology graduate program web site; copies are included in the appendix of this handbook.

-J. FILING THE DEGREE PLAN
+FILING THE DEGREE PLAN